sedol1339/files/abstracts.md

 He, F., Liu, T., & Tao, D. (2019).
 Why ResNet Works?
 Residuals Generalize. arXiv, 1904.01367.
 Retrieved from https://arxiv.org/abs/1904.01367v1

+    - We prove that skip connections does not increase the hypothesis complexity (expressive power?) of the NNs
+    - We study some generalization bounds
+    - We conclude that we need to use regularization terms to control the magnitude of the norms of weight matrices not to increase too much, which justifes the standard technique of weight decay

 Jiang, A. H., Wong, D. L.-K., Zhou, G., Andersen, D. G., Dean, J., Ganger, G. R., ...Pillai, P. (2019).
 Accelerating Deep Learning by Focusing on the Biggest Losers. arXiv, 1910.00762.
 Retrieved from https://arxiv.org/abs/1910.00762v1

+    - We propose Selective-Backprop: prioritizing examples with high loss at each iteration, and skipping others
+    - This accelerates training by reducing the number of backprops
+    - Selective-Backprop converges to target error rates up to 3.5x faster than with standard SGD, and 1.02-1.8x faster than a SOTA importance sampling approach
+    - Further acceleration of 26% can be achieved by also skipping forward passes of low priority examples

 Jiao, L., & Zhao, J. (2019).
 A Survey on the New Generation of Deep Learning in Image Processing.
 IEEE Access, 7, 172231–172263.
 Retrieved from https://ieeexplore.ieee.org/document/8917633

 Izmailov, P., Maddox, W. J., Kirichenko, P., Garipov, T., Vetrov, D., & Wilson, A. G. (2019).
 Subspace Inference for Bayesian Deep Learning. arXiv, 1907.07504.
 Retrieved from https://arxiv.org/abs/1907.07504v1

+    - We construct low-dimensional subspaces of parameter space which contain diverse sets of high performing models
+    - We perform Bayesian model averaging over the induced posterior in these subspaces
+    - This produces accurate predictions and well calibrated predictive uncertainty for regression and classification

 Kawaguchi, K., Huang, J., & Kaelbling, L. P. (2019).
 Every Local Minimum Value is the Global Minimum Value of Induced Model in Non-convex Machine Learning. arXiv, 1904.03673.
 Retrieved from https://arxiv.org/abs/1904.03673v3

+    - We prove, under mild assumptions, that every local minimum achieves the globally optimal value of the perturbable gradient basis model at any differentiable point (what?)

 Khrulkov, V., Mirvakhabova, L., Ustinova, E., Oseledets, I., & Lempitsky, V. (2019).
 Hyperbolic Image Embeddings. arXiv, 1904.02239.
 Retrieved from https://arxiv.org/abs/1904.02239v2